ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  May 2024: Congratulations to Kun for securing the K. C. Wong Postdoctoral Fellowship!
+He will join us as a postdoctoral researcher.
 *  May 2024: I am elevated as an IEEE Senior Member.
 *  April 2024: Our paper on fast simulation of optical tactile sensors is accepted to RA-L, congratulations to Yongqiang, Kun and the team! [[paper link]](https://arxiv.org/abs/2404.19217) [[website]](https://github.com/Rancho-zhao/FOTS)
 *  March 2024: We have PhD stduentships (home/international fees) available, contact me with a copy of your up-to-date CV if you are interested!